pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/essentials-of-metaphysics.md

 ---

 **NOTE**: _An idea being axiomatic does not mean it cannot be described in more detail.
-An axiomatic idea, such as existence or consciousness, is the abstraction of a vast range of particular observations in particular contexts._
+An axiomatic idea, such as existence or consciousness, is the abstraction of a vast range of particular observations in particular contexts.
+In particular, existence is a fact that unites everything in reality, whereas consciousness is a fact that unites every thought and deliberate action.
+Both these facts exist in a range of contexts that condition their more specific natures._

 # Key definitions